wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-configure.md

 For technical reasons, enabling Java for your app disables the .NET, PHP, and Python options.

 <a name="platform"></a>
 **Platform**.
-Selects whether your web app runs in a 32-bit or 64-bit environment.
+Selects whether your web site runs in a 32-bit or 64-bit environment.
 The 64-bit environment requires Basic or Standard mode.
 Free and Shared modes always run in a 32-bit environment.

 **Web Sockets**.
-Set **ON** to enable the WebSocket protocol; for example, if your web app uses [ASP.NET SignalR](http://www.asp.net/signalr) or [socket.io](/documentation/articles/web-sites-nodejs-chat-app-socketio).
+Set **ON** to enable the WebSocket protocol; for example, if your web site uses [ASP.NET SignalR](http://www.asp.net/signalr) or [socket.io](/documentation/articles/web-sites-nodejs-chat-app-socketio).

 <a name="alwayson"></a>
 **Always On**.
-By default, web apps are unloaded if they are idle for some period of time.
+By default, web sites are unloaded if they are idle for some period of time.
 This lets the system conserve resources.
 In Basic or Standard mode, you can enable **Always On** to keep the app loaded all the time.
 If your app runs continuous web jobs, you should enable **Always On**, or the web jobs may not run reliably.

 **Managed Pipeline Version**.
 Sets the IIS [pipeline mode](http://www.iis.net/learn/get-started/introduction-to-iis/introduction-to-iis-architecture#Application).
 Leave this set to Integrated (the default) unless you have a legacy app that requires an older version of IIS.

 ### Debugging

 **Remote Debugging**.
 Enables remote debugging.
-When enabled, you can use the remote debugger in Visual Studio to connect directly to your web app.
+When enabled, you can use the remote debugger in Visual Studio to connect directly to your web site.
 Remote debugging will remain enabled for 48 hours.

 ### App settings

-This section contains name/value pairs that you web app will load on start up.
+This section contains name/value pairs that you web site will load on start up.

 - For .NET apps, these settings are injected into your .NET configuration `AppSettings` at runtime, overriding existing settings.